timothyandrew/blog/source/_posts/2013-04-12-changing-the-server-timeout-on-engineyard.markdown

 title: "Changing the Server Timeout on EngineYard"
 date: 2013-04-12 22:29
 comments: true
-categories: [engineyard, rails, unicorn, timeout, ruby, server, nginx]
+categories: [engineyard, rails, unicorn, timeout, ruby, server, nginx, dev]
 ---

 While working on [survey-web](http://github.com/c42/survey-web) today, we were stuck for a really long time trying to figure out this problem.